 Not all business is good business.
 Just because a company is in your target market doesn’t mean you want to do business with them.
 Even if your target market is well-defined, not all the companies will be a good fit or have a need right now.
-It’s the salesperson’s job to qualify the prospect, and part of qualifying is determining how “ideal” they are.
-Are your salespeople trained to do this?
+It’s the salesperson’s job to qualify the prospects, and part of qualifying is determining how “ideal” they are.
+Are your salespeople trained to identify your Ideal Customer?

-If that is the case, then how do we end up with customers we complain about and probably shouldn’t be doing business with?
+If that is the case, then how do you end up with customers you complain about and probably shouldn’t be doing business with?

-There is something missing in our qualifying process.
-We are determining that they can buy and want to buy, but not whether we want to sell to them.
+There is something missing in your qualifying process.
+You are determining that they can buy and want to buy, but not whether they are a good fit, an Ideal Customer, and you want to sell to them.

 Eyes Wide Open

 What?
 You’re thinking, she is crazy!
-Of course, you want to sell to them.
-They are buying what you offer and you want your salespeople to sell it to them and hit quota.
+Of course, I want to sell to them.
+They are buying what we offer and you want your salespeople to sell it to them and hit quota.

-Since it’s more profitable (and more fun) to have ‘ideal’ customers, it’s best to determine how ‘ideal’ your prospect really is before you move forward.
-Once you know, you can choose to move forward with a ‘less than ideal’ prospect but you will do it with your eyes wide open.
+Since it’s more profitable (and more fun) to have Ideal Customers, it’s best to determine how ‘ideal’ your prospect really is before you move forward.
+Just because they want to buy and can, does not mean you should sell to them.
+Once you’ve determined if they are a good fit, move forward.
+If they are a “less than ideal” prospect at least you’ll move forward with your eyes wide open.

 Below are 4 Steps That Will Help You Find Your Ideal Customers.